-We know that transitioning to graduate school requires many adjustments that can make it both an exciting and a stressful time.
-That is true whether you are a recent undergraduate or returning to school after many years and whether you majored in education or never had an education course.
-Remember that change can be hard, but it also offers opportunities.
-We are committed to supporting your transition and success at HGSE and beyond.
+Transitioning to graduate school can be both exciting and stressful, whether you are a recent undergraduate or returning to school after many years.
+Please know that we are committed to supporting your transition and your success at HGSE and beyond.
+We invite you to call on faculty and staff colleagues at any time, if we can be helpful.

-This Student Handbook is designed to provide you with information about HGSE and the University, including the policies and procedures that govern academic and student life, as well as the many resources and supports available to you, such as student support services including accommodations for a disability, counseling and mental health services, and many others.

-We urge you to familiarize yourself with this Handbook, as it will be a helpful resource to you during your graduate studies.
-We also point out that it is your responsibility as an HGSE student to be aware of and compliant with all the policies, procedures, deadlines, and expectations detailed in the Student Handbook.
+This Student Handbook provides information about HGSE and the University, including the policies and procedures that govern academic and student life, as well as the many resources and supports available to you.
+We urge you to familiarize yourself with it.
+As an HGSE student, it is your responsibility to be aware of and comply with the policies, procedures, and expectations it details.

-You enrolled at HGSE with a passion to contribute to the world through education, and you will leave with the knowledge, skills, and relationships that will make that goal a reality.
-We look forward to meeting you and wish you a productive and rewarding experience.
+We know that you, like many of our community members, have come here with a passion to "learn to change the world" through education-and we are confident you will leave with the knowledge, skills, and relationships to make that goal a reality.
+We look forward to meeting you and wish you a productive, rewarding HGSE experience.